RazvanOn/Unreal-Engine-5-SciFi-Enviroment/README.md

 This is a showcase of a cinematic scene created in **Unreal Engine 5**, adapted from a tutorial series focused on building a detailed sci-fi environment using **Lumen** for lighting and **Nanite** for high-poly assets.

 Due to GitHub's repository size limitations, this project does **not include the full UE5 source files**.
-Instead, the **`Showcase/`** folder contains a curated set of rendered frames from the scene to illustrate the final look.
+Instead, the **`Showcase/`** folder contains a curated set of rendered frames from the scene and a video to illustrate the final look.

 ---